 the First party reserves the right to deny and cancel said bookings.

-由于数据库库存限制，禁止在入住后45天内封锁多个未确认姓名的房间、更改姓名或取消预订。如果发现任何此类封锁，甲方保留有拒绝和取消上述预订的权利。

 Test bookings are not allowed to be made on any Seller’s online system by the Buyer, except for the testing period before the certification.
 Such booking will be debited to the Buyer’s account.
 In the event of improper use, the access codes shall be withdrawn, sales immediately stopped and legal actions could be undertaken.

-买方不允许在任何卖方的线上系统进行测试预订，除非是在认证之前的测试期间。这种预订将记入买方账户的借方。如果使用不当，将收回访问代码，立即停止销售，并采取法律行动。

 ACCESS CODES

-访问代码

 Access codes (Username and Password) provided by any Party are for the sole use of the other Party and its staff; no access code can be transferred or disclosed to third parties Even representatives or subsidiaries of the other Party.
 Both Parties and its staff are directly responsible for all bookings made with their own Access codes.

-任何一方提供的访问代码（用户名和密码）仅供另一方及其员工使用；不得将访问代码转让或披露给第三方，甚至是另一方的代表或子公司。 双方及其员工负责使用他们自己的访问代码进行的所有预订。

 It is the responsibility of the Party (A or B) to change the access code as necessary to ensure that only authorized personnel have access.
 In the event of improper use thereof, with or without the knowledge of or by the Second Party, such access codes shall be withdrawn, access immediately stopped and legal actions could be undertaken against the Party that has improperly used the access codes.

-甲方或乙方负责根据需要更改访问代码，以确保只有授权人员才能访问。在第二方知情或不知情的情况下，如果使用不当，应收回此类访问代码，立即停止访问，并对不当使用访问代码的一方采取法律行动。

 PRICES AND BOOKING CONDITIONS

-价格和预订条件

 The prices offered by both Parties are confidential and may not be disclosed or sold at cost.
 The prices offered are for sale for all markets but the country of origin of the guests must be specified in the initial rate requests.
 The nationality of the guest may affect the price, so it is important that it is stated correctly in the search request.

-双方提供的价格是保密的，不得披露或按成本价出售。所提供的价格适用于在所有市场上销售，但必须在初始价格申请中指定客人的原住地。客人的国籍可能会影响价格，因此在搜索请求中正确说明这一点非常重要。

 Some other markets may be affected and in such cases the hotel is within their rights to change the rates without prior notice.
 The buyer agrees that the guest's nationality declaration is mandatory and must be

 determined by selecting “Nationality” at the time of booking.
 This information must be in accordance with the guest’s passport.
 False declaration of guest’s nationality may cause consequences for which the Seller cannot be held liable.
 If the Buyer doesn't change the guest's Nationality, The Buyer’s nationality will be taken as the guest's nationality by default.
 In case, any financial damage occurs due to false nationality declaration, it will be covered by the Buyer towards customers.

-其他一些市场可能会受到影响，在这种情况下，酒店有权在不事先通知的情况下更改价格。买方同意客人的国籍声明是强制性的，必须在预订时通过选择“国籍”来确定。这些信息必须与客人的护照一致。虚假申报客人国籍可能导致卖方不承担责任的后果。如果买方未更改客人的国籍，则买方的国籍会默认为客人的国籍。如果由于虚假的国籍申报造成任何经济损失，将由买方对客户进行赔偿。

 Prices quoted by the Seller are net prices (non-commissionable).

-卖方所报价格为净价（无佣金）。

 The voucher must state the Seller’s booking confirmation number, client’s name(s) as booked on the system, check in and out Dates and or Service Duration, Service Description, Number of room(s) and the type(s) and any other information sent via XML.

-凭单必须说明卖方预订确认号、系统上预订的客户姓名、入住和退房日期和/或服务时长、服务描述、房间数量和类型以及通过XML发送的任何其他信息。

 HOTEL CATEGORIES/LOCAL CLASSIFICATION AND STAR (*) RATINGS

-酒店类别/当地分类和星级（*）评级

 Star ratings give a general overview of the quality of the hotel and approximate level of facilities, services and amenities available.
 However, this rating system does vary from country to country.
 For example: 5* in a Paris hotel might not be the same standard as a 5* hotel in Berlin.
 The Parties (the sellers) are not responsible for the hotel categories and star (*) ratings as these have been provided to us and accepted in good faith.

-星级评级给出了酒店质量的总体概况，以及可用的设施、服务和便利设施的大致水平。然而，这个评级系统在不同的国家有所不同。例如：巴黎的5*酒店可能与柏林的5*酒店不是一个标准。双方（卖方）对酒店类别和星级（*）不承担责任，因为这些已经提供给我们并被善意接受。

 ROOM TYPES

-房间类型